 Many of the popular Tamiya R/C models we knew in the 1980s have been remade in recent years.
-But the remakes are quite different to the original ones.
+This post compares vintage vs remake Tamiyas, in detail.

 When it comes to vintage kit-based R/C models from companies with a past history in plastic models, many people think only of the red and